Administrators set up map information for dashboards and analyses so that users can visualize and interact with data through maps.

 BI Key Columns Area

-Specifies the columns of data in Oracle Analytics Cloud that you want to associate with the layer.
+Specifies the columns of data that you want to associate with the layer.
 You can have multiple columns associated with a single layer.
 You can select multiple columns from one subject area or from multiple subject areas.
 The columns and delimiter that you select must exactly match the name of the Layer Key value.
 Suppose the Layer Key value is STATE_CITY.
 You must select the STATE and CITY BI data columns and specify the underscore character in the BI Key Delimiter field.

 Use the various options in this area: